 It is vital that your mortgage is finalised too as you must make full payment and pay the notary, surveyor fees and all taxes at this point.
 The property is now yours.

-My advice is to try and organise the mortgage and home insurance in your own country if you are buying a holiday home.
-Firstly it is easier to do in your own language and secondly, if your home currency isn’t euro, it eliminates the currency risk.
-In the UK the Abbey National and Baydonhill are pretty specialised in the Italian market.
+My advice is to try and organise the mortgage and home insurance in your own country, particularly if you are buying a holiday home as opposed to moving permanently to Italy.
+The reasons I say this are: firstly it is easier to do in your own language and secondly, if your home currency isn’t euro, it eliminates the currency risk.

 For more information and a selection of properties visit our property investment Italy main page.